standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 “I believe gifts are like that,” said Bumpus.

-{27}“That is unkind, Dickie,” said Emily.
+“That is unkind, Dickie,” said Emily.

 “You may have to see us all out, Herrick,” said Bumpus.
 “You are past the danger age.”